vsflcn/ERP-Data-Accuracy-Analysis/README.md

 # ERP Data Accuracy Analysis

 ## Project Description
-This project identifies and analyzes the impact of incorrect unit measurements in ERP systems and demonstrates how correcting these discrepancies leads to a **26% reduction in financial discrepancies**.
-The analysis focuses on Bill of Materials (BOM) and material usage data, highlighting the financial impact of incorrect unit measurements on total production costs.
+The aim of this project to show the impact of incorrect unit measurements in ERP systems and how correcting these discrepancies leads to a **26% reduction in financial discrepancies**.

 ![BOM Analysis](BOM_Analysis.png)